-Castor oil has been linked to improving hair growth.
+Castor oil has also been linked to increased hair growth.
 It also has anti-fungal and antibacterial properties which makes it useful for both nail and cuticle health.

-It also helps that castor oil is very thick, which creates a nourishing and protective cuticle oil.
+It also helps that castor oil is very thick, which creates a wonderfully moisturizing and protective cuticle oil.
 As an added benefit, castor oil is not easily washed off.

 Camellia oil is a non-comedogenic and fast-absorbing oil.
 It’s ideal for use on sensitive or mature skin due to its rich texture and high oleic acid content.

 Camellia oil is high in monounsaturated fatty acids like oleic acid, and low in polyunsaturated acids like linoleic acid.
 Since polyunsaturated fatty acids (PUFAs) are very unstable and prone to oxidation, it’s ideal to use them sparingly in your body and skincare products.

 To understand how oils high in PUFAs can contribute to skin aging, refer to this article outlining the risks of using PUFAs on your skin.

 It should be noted that camellia oil is also called tsubaki oil or tea seed oil and is often confused with tea tree oil.
 However, camellia oil and tea tree oil are two very different oils with different uses.